Edge Delta's OTTL Extensions

 Syntax

-edx_delete_empty_values(input, excluded_keys, empty_patterns, options)
+edx_delete_empty_values(input, excluded_keys, empty_patterns, strategies)

 Input